 How do you modernize coastal land use planning in a way that balances responsible economic development, social interests, and the protection of natural resources?
 This is a common question for many coastal states including Oregon, where the management of the state's estuaries and surrounding shorelands is currently based on the economic and social drivers of the 1970s, when local land use plans were developed.

-A diverse group of local stakeholders is collaborating to answer this question for one Oregon estuary through: 1) compiling existing data to show current conditions and uses within the estuary; 2) gathering stakeholder input and land use and planning recommendations from a diversity of interest groups; and 3) developing management options and detailed roadmaps for officials to use to update their land use plans.
+A diverse group of local stakeholders is collaborating to tackle this question for one Oregon estuary by: 1) compiling existing data to show current conditions and land uses within the estuary; 2) gathering stakeholder input and land use and planning recommendations from a diverse collection of interest groups; and 3) developing management options and detailed road maps for officials to use to update their land use plans.

 About the speakers:

-Jenni leads the planning and implementation of wetlands-related projects at the South Slough NERR.
+|Jenni Schmitt leads the planning and implementation of wetlands-related projects at the South Slough NERR in Oregon.
 As part of her work, Jenni has been coordinating collaborative projects with a community-based group of concerned citizens called the Partnership for Coastal Watersheds.
-Members of this group collaborate to understand local watershed conditions and address their capacity and resiliency to serve ecological, economic, and social needs for present and future generations.
+Members of the group work collaboratively to develop locally-driven approaches to responsible development, and to help prepare for climate-related changes on Oregon's south coast.
+Learn more about project.

-Jill has worked for the Coos County Planning Department for 18 years and has been the director since 2012.
-Ms. Rolfe regularly coordinates research and updates to the County Comprehensive plan with local, state and federal agencies.
-Ms. Rolfe has been a member of the Partnership for Coastal Watersheds for six years and played a large advisory role for environmental and socio-economic aspects of multiple projects.
-Ms. Rolfe is also coordinating updates to several Estuary Management Plans.
+|Jill Rolfe has worked for the Coos County Planning Department for 18 years and has been the director since 2012.
+She regularly coordinates research and updates to the County Comprehensive plan with local, state and federal agencies.
+She has been a member of the Partnership for Coastal Watersheds for six years and played a large advisory role for environmental and socio-economic aspects of multiple projects.
+Jill is also coordinating updates to several Estuary Management Plans.